EMERGING MARKETS-Mexican peso snaps 3-day losing streak

 "Banxico will likely cut when the U.S. Fed cuts, but not before, and not more than the Fed," BofA strategists said.

-Colombia's peso edged 0.1% higher, eyeing its third straight week of gains, with a near 2% rise largely supported by a jump in oil prices after the Organization of the Petroleum Exporting Countries and allies on Sunday pledged surprise production cuts.
+Colombia's peso COP= edged 0.2% higher, eyeing its third straight week of gains, with a near 2% rise largely supported by a jump in oil prices after the Organization of the Petroleum Exporting Countries and allies on Sunday pledged surprise production cuts.

-Brazil's real BRL= slipped 0.6%, paring gains made in the previous session on optimism about the country's new fiscal framework.
+Brazil's real BRL= shed 0.4%, paring gains made in the previous session on optimism about the country's new fiscal framework.
 The real is on track to decline for the week after two straight weeks of gains.

-Brazilian Finance Minister Fernando Haddad said the country's central bank has sent "several signs" that government measures to balance public accounts, including a newly proposed fiscal framework, were "consistent".
+Brazilian President Luiz Inacio Lula da Silva hinted that the government might change inflation targets, calling high lending costs "inexplicable" as he continued his push for lower interest rates.

 Meanwhile, Santander raised its forecasts for inflation in Brazil.